GolnooshBabaei/safeaipackage/README.md

 ### check_explainability

-This module includes three functions to measure contribution of the variables in three different settings.
-In particular, using the functions available in check_accuracy module, it is possible to calculate __Rank Graduation Explainability (RGE)__ metric which is base on RGA.
+This module includes the compute_rge_values function to measure contribution of the variables (individually or in a group) to the model.
+In particular, using the function available in this module, it is possible to calculate __Rank Graduation Explainability (RGE)__ metric which is base on RGA.

 __Functions:__

-1. compute_single_variable_rge(xtrain, xtest, yhat, model, variables)
+compute_rge_values(xtrain,
+                xtest,
+                yhat,
+                model,
+                variables,
+                group= False)

-This function calculates RGE for each single considered variable.
-In particular, this function compares ranks of the predicted values by the model including all the effects of all the variables with the ranks of the predicted values by the model excluding the effect of the selected variable.
+This function calculates RGE for each single considered variable, individually or in a group based on the provided value for group parameter.
+In particular, this function compares ranks of the predicted values including all the variables with the ranks of the predicted values by the model excluding the effect of the selected variable(s).
 When RGE is equal to 1, it shows a variable with a high contribution to the model. while when it is equal to 0, there is no contribution to the predictions.

-- **Parameters**:
-    - `xtrain`: Train data
-    - `xtest`: Test data
-    - `yhat`: Predicted probabilities
-    - `model`: A trained model, which could be a classifier or regressor.
-    - `variables`: List of variables

-- **Returns**: RGE value for each of the selected variables

-2. compute_group_variable_rge(xtrain, xtest, yhat, model, variables)

-This function calculates contribution of a group of variables.
-In other words, using this function it is possible to evaluate how predicted values change when the effect of a group of variables is discarded.

 - **Parameters**:
     - `xtrain`: Train data